dmitrim/browsercapabilitytest/build2/README.md

 ## Release notes (see version.txt for more details)

 ### 0.7.29

 - Fixed
-  - Text outside of the GCPdfViewer can not be selected.
+  - Text outside of the document cannot be selected.
 (DOC-1413)
-  - Navigation buttons: next page does not scroll up when the page is already visible.
+  - Next page button does not scroll to the page if part of it is already visible.
 (DOC-1414)
+  - The icon button in navigation panel don't fully display in edge browser.
+(DOC-1398)
+  - (iOS) Document content disappears when changing zoom.
+(DOC-1408)
+  - When a form is posted, incorrect values are sent for some radio buttons.
+(DOC-1388)

 ### 0.7.28

 - Fixed
   - When a form is posted, incorrect names are sent for combo and list boxes.
 (DOC-1388)

 ### 0.7.27

 - Added
-  - Document Properties dialog (including fonts).
+  - Document properties and fonts dialog (toolbar button name 'doc-properties').
 (DOC-1339)

 ### 0.7.24